BenMiriello/Jarvis/README.md

 - Set a Timer

+## Running on Raspberry Pi

+Refer to [Raspberry Pi Installation Instructions](Raspberry_Pi_Install_Instructions.md) in the root directory to get started.

 ## Settings
 You can create a file called `settings.py` in the root directory based on `settings_example.py`.